BakaevEvgeniy/dotaVoiceAssistant/README.md

 pip install PyAudio

 # How to use
 Use eng keyboard on windows.
 If keyboard is RU, assistant will use only numbers.
-Recommend to use quickcast in dota run python main.py
+Recommend to use quickcast in Dota 2

+run python main.py

 When you need to cast spell:
 1) use page_up (bind some your mouse key to page_up!)